-I watched the music video of the cover (when it was officially released almost a month after I responded to my sisters WhatsApp) and it did remind me of the music video (which coincidently was also a cover of a slightly older Steve Winwood track – Valerie).
+I watched the music video of the cover (when it was officially released almost a month after I responded to my sister’s WhatsApp) and it did remind me of the music video (which coincidently was also a cover of a slightly older Steve Winwood track – Valerie from 1982).
 I am of course talking about Eric Prydz – Call On Me.
 A music video which almost caused a former PM to collapse in sheer shock.
 The Higher Love video features the captivating Canadian actress Vanessa Morgan in a staring role as 1980s aerobics instructor.
 I will not give anything away but feel free to track it down on YouTube.
+Well worth watching.

 For reasons unbeknown to me, I did not add Higher Love to my Spotify library until this evening and listening to the song properly for perhaps the first time I realised how well the lyrics reflect our current situation perfectly.